HorstBaerbel/compress/README.md

 CoMPres5
 ========
 (short cmp5) is a collection of lossless compression algorithms and meant as a testbed mainly for trying out lossless image compression techniques for [NerDisco](https://github.com/HorstBaerbel/NerDisco) and [res2h](https://github.com/HorstBaerbel/res2h).
-It includes delta encoding, Burrows-Wheeler transform, move-to-front encoding, zero run-length encoding, a static huffman and LZSS entropy encoder.
+It includes delta encoding, Burrows-Wheeler transform, move-to-front encoding, zero run-length encoding, LZSS encoding and a static huffman entropy encoder.
 I plan to add code for adaptive Huffman, LZ4 and to try out a inter-frame compression technique for images.
 Compression ratios are in the range of bzip2 (as-in: not really stellar).
 The algorithms were tested with the [Canterbury corpus](http://corpus.canterbury.ac.nz/descriptions/#cantrbry) and the [Silesia corpus](http://sun.aei.polsl.pl/~sdeor/index.php?page=silesia).
 The results for the [Canterbury corpus](http://corpus.canterbury.ac.nz/descriptions/#cantrbry):

 Method  | text | fax  | Csrc | Excl | SPRC | tech | poem | html | list | man  | play